Posted on behalf of Stephens, Anderson & Cummings on Mar 26, 2013 in Motorcycle Accidents

 According to WFAA.com, a motorcycle accident on a Monday night in March led to the death of two people.
 The collision occurred on Sycamore School Road just six blocks west of the South Freeway.

 The cause of the accident is still under investigation, although law enforcement believes the firefighter who was driving the motorcycle may have swerved in order to prevent an accident.
 Fire station 28, where the victim worked was the first to respond to the accident scene.
+If you have been injured in a motorcycle accident contact one of our experienced motorcycle accident attorneys in Forth Worth for a free consultation.

 Two other victims in the collision were taken to the hospital where one died from their injuries and another's condition was unknown.